 Last month the Marine Rotational Force-Darwin (MRF-D) deployed its full complement of US Marines in the Northern Territory for the first time.
 A major milestone since the MRF-D began seconding troops to train alongside the Australian Defence Force (ADF) in 2012.

 Since then almost 7000 personnel have travelled for the six-month rotations, which involve various uni- and bilateral training exercises.
 Collectively, the rotations have served to strengthen interoperability between the allied nations and bolster ties with regional partners in the Indo-Pacific Region.

-Grant Newsham, retired US Marine Colonel and a Senior Research Fellow at the Japan Forum for Strategic Studies, believes there is an opportunity to further exploit the US Marine presence in Australia and reinforce these relationships, by re-conceptualising the rotation experience to one of “coalition building” and “regional influencing”.
+Grant Newsham, retired US Marine Colonel and a Senior Research Fellow at the Japan Forum for Strategic Studies, believes there is an opportunity to further exploit the US Marine presence in Australia.
+By re-conceptualising the rotation experience to one of “coalition building” and “regional influencing”, the countries could reinforce their relationship, he argued.

 “For years, the NT has been looked upon as a great place to train Marines.
 But there is an opportunity to see the rotations as more than just splendid training; rather, a platform for exerting influence out into the region and building more useful ties with other regional militaries,” he said, ahead of the ADM Northern Australia Defence Summit.

-COL Newsham envisages American (and Australian) forces operating “outwards” into Southeast Asia more often, but also drawing partners into a coalition style arrangement in which personnel from nations such as Japan, Singapore, Malaysia are invited into the mix in NT for joint training, exchanges, and other skill development activities, alongside their Australian and US counterparts.
+COL Newsham envisages American (and Australian) forces operating “outwards” into Southeast Asia more often.
+But also drawing partners into a coalition style arrangement in which personnel from nations such as Japan, Singapore, Malaysia are invited into the mix for joint training and exchanges, alongside their Australian and US counterparts.

 “Under this arrangement, the Marine rotations could meet training requirements but also seek to create regional partners with whom we can do ‘real world, short notice operations’ – rather than carefully staged VIP landing exercises.
 Do this and it improves capabilities for all parties, but also plays out in the political realm”, he continued.